joedvorak/BAE305Example/Design File Assignment Reference Files/GettingStarted.md

 # Getting Started

+## Creating a new project
+1. In GitHub: Login, Click on your name.
+Click on repositories.
+Click on the green button that says New.
+2. Open GitHub Desktop.
+Click File->Clone Repository...
+3. Select your new project from the list.
+4. Congratulations!
+You now have a GitHub project.
+If you click on Repository in the menu bar, you can select Options to Open in Atom or Open in Finder/File Manger.

 1. Create the /docs folder in your project
 2. Add a README.md file to the folder.
 3. Goto the settings section of your project: